uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 });
 ```

-Run the transpilation command in the root repository directory so that we can make this JavaScript code ready for use in our browser!
+**Your task** is to run the transpilation command in the root repository directory so that we can make this JavaScript code ready for use in our browser!

 ```bash
 # If you ran django-admin startproject lab3 .